idw111/use-google-spreadsheet/README.md

 ## usage

 1. Configure Google Cloud Console to get API key for Google Sheets API (API_KEY)

+    - If API_KEY is not given, it uses Google Sheets v3 API which would be deprecated soon

 2. Create a google spreadsheet

     - Insert keys in the first row